oktadev/okta-blog/_source/_posts/2022-06-19-kubernetes-jhipster-aws.md

 ## Fix Eureka OUT_OF_SERVICE Error

-There is an issue with Eureka that currently requires a work around.
+There is an issue with Eureka that currently requires a workaround.
 You can read about the issue on [Spring Cloud Netflix](https://github.com/spring-cloud/spring-cloud-netflix/issues/3941) and [Netflix Eureka](https://github.com/Netflix/eureka/issues/1398).
 Essentially what happens is that the app gets stuck as `OUT_OF_SERVICE` and Eureka fails to register when it comes back up.
 This only happens with the store in this microservice.

 Add the following file to the store application.